 Radiofrequency Vein Ablation

-Sometimes, the varicose veins remain visible after a venous ablation is performed, or is not caused by reflux in any of the larger leg veins.
-Another minimally-invasive technique that our doctors use to treat varicose or reticular veins is ambulatory phlebectomy.
-The abnormal vein is removed through tiny incisions using a special set of tools, including a vein hook (which looks like a tiny crochet needle).
+There are some instances when a vein ablation was performed, and the varicose veins remain visible or were not caused by reflux (when the blood flows downward instead of up toward the heart) in any of the larger leg veins.
+Another minimally-invasive technique that our vein specialists use to treat varicose or reticular veins is to perform an ambulatory phlebectomy, or the removal of the vein.
+The vein removal is done by making tiny incisions using a special set of tools, including a vein hook (which looks like a tiny crochet needle).
 The procedure is performed under local anesthesia, and typically takes under an hour.
-Following the procedure, the affected part of the leg is wrapped for several days, followed by two weeks of compression to improve healing.
+Following the procedure, the affected part of the leg is wrapped for several days, followed by two weeks of wearing compression stockings for varicose veins to help improve healing.

 Sclerotherapy can be used to treat some small varicose veins and nearly all spider veins.
 An extremely fine needle is inserted into the small blood vessel and a solution is injected which causes the vein to shrink and eventually be absorbed by the body.
 Sclerotherapy can be used to treat some small varicose veins and nearly all spider veins to provide varicose pain relief and to reduce their appearance.
 Our varicose vein doctor will insert an extremely fine needle into the small blood vessel to inject a solution that will cause the vein to shrink and eventually be absorbed by the body.
 The number of injections required to perform the procedure will be determined by the number of veins that will need the treatment.
 It is recommended to wear compression stockings for varicose veins to help expedite efficient healing from this treatment.